-The antenna is useful (especially if you want a portable antenna for backpacking etc.) for any radio or satellite use that uses 2 meter frequencies.
-Here’s a great example, thanks to the photography of Michelle Carey W5MQC, and the modeling of Victor McDaniel K5VL:
+This antenna is useful (especially if you want a portable antenna for backpacking, etc.) for any radio or satellite use that uses 2-meter frequencies.
+Here’s a great example, thanks to the photography of Michelle Carey W5MQC and the modeling by Victor McDaniel K5VL:

 These tape measure antennas are similar to the ones shown at local SCARS meetings and can be built for about $10.
 Take a look at the SCARS version at this link.

 Bent Dipole Simulations

 Let’s say you want to put up a dipole antenna, but your property, trees, or other obstructions mean you have to bend the perfect dipole to fit your area.
-Dick Reid KK4OBI has a great website that lets you visualize how your antenna will transmit given a ton of variables, like ffrequency length, height above ground, and bends in the wires.
-Here you might get some ideas why your favorite antenna works, and why others don’t work so well.
+Dick Reid KK4OBI has a great website that lets you visualize how your antenna will transmit given a ton of variables, like frequency length, height above ground, and bends in the wires.
+Here you might get some ideas about why your favorite antenna works and why others don’t work so well.

 Non-Resonant Wire Lengths

-Are you working with an end fed halfwave antenna?
-Or, do you have a need for a non-resonant length of wire or coax?
+Are you working with an end-fed halfwave antenna?
+Or, do you need a non-resonant length of wire or coax?
 Take a look at the University of Delaware’s random wire length web page.
 On this page, you will be able to find random lengths of wire that are not resonant on given bands.